 As Diego lives for the pueblo he is stopped by his head vaquero, Benito, who is in love with Elena.
 Diego makes Benito promise not to take action to free the women.

 It's a busy day in the pueblo.
-Little attentions to detail like this helped set the series above from its competitors.
+Little attentions to detail like this helped set the series apart from its competitors.

 When they arrive at the cuartel Bernardo and Diego meet Padre Felipe, who agrees to join forces to convince Monastario to free the women.